The Plumbing

 A feature, in machine learning, is a thing (number, category, other) you believe contains information relevant to the prediction you're trying to make.
 "Believe" is doing real work there.
 By including a measurement, you assert it matters.
 By excluding one, you assert (or at least imply) it doesn't.
 The model will tell you whether you were right, which is nice, but the initial decision about what to measure is a hypothesis wearing an engineering hat.

-The legislator (~80 features): party, DW-NOMINATE ideology scores,7 district demographics, committee assignments, seniority, caucus memberships, interest group ratings, predecessor voting patterns, attendance rate, defection trend, and 49 features from structured political profiles generated by submitting all 535 current legislators to an LLM.8
+The legislator (~60 features): party, DW-NOMINATE ideology scores,7 district demographics, committee assignments, seniority, caucus memberships, interest group ratings, predecessor voting patterns, attendance rate, defection trend, and features from structured political profiles generated by submitting all 535 current legislators to an LLM.8

-The 62 financial features are, in other words, the features that the disclosure system's architecture made maximally difficult to compute.
+The 107 financial features are, in other words, the features that the disclosure system's architecture made maximally difficult to compute.
 The non-financial features (party, ideology, district, committee) were comparatively easy, because they come from databases that were designed to be legible.
 Make of this what you will.

 V. The Machine That Plays Twenty Questions

 I mean this almost literally.
 In 1948, Claude Shannon published "A Mathematical Theory of Communication," in which he proved that information is the resolution of uncertainty and that the optimal way to identify an unknown is to ask the sequence of binary questions that eliminates the most possibilities per question.
 A decision tree does exactly this.
-It takes 2.3 million votes, each described by 239 features and a binary target (did this legislator defect from their party?), and learns a sequence of yes/no splits.
+It takes 2.4 million votes, each described by 276 features and a binary target (did this legislator defect from their party?), and learns a sequence of yes/no splits.
 Is this a Democrat?
 Is their DW-NOMINATE above -0.3?
 Does more than 10% of their funding come from financial services?
 Each split is chosen to maximize Shannon's information gain: the biggest reduction in uncertainty about the outcome.
-Six layers of questions, and you've carved the space into regions where the answer is mostly yes or mostly no.11
+Eight layers of questions, and you've carved the space into regions where the answer is mostly yes or mostly no.11

-The model uses 500 such trees, each one trained to correct the errors of the previous ensemble (gradient boosting), with hyperparameters selected by Bayesian optimization over 100 trials.12
+The model uses 3,000 such trees, each one trained to correct the errors of the previous ensemble (gradient boosting), with hyperparameters selected by Bayesian optimization over 100 trials.12

 The thing I want you to notice, though, is what the tree doesn't know.
 It doesn't know what a Republican is.
 It doesn't know what the pharmaceutical industry is.
 It doesn't know what it means for a legislator to defy their party on a vote about banking regulation while their top five donors are banks.
 It knows that certain conjunctions of feature values, in the training data, correlated with defection at certain rates.
 It has answered every question.
 It has understood nothing.

 Shannon himself recognized this.
 His theory deliberately excluded meaning.
 "Frequently the messages have meaning," he wrote.
 "These semantic aspects of communication are irrelevant to the engineering problem."
-The 21.3% lives in the same exclusion zone.
+The 6.64% lives in the same exclusion zone.
 It is a statistical statement.
 Whether it means what you think it means when you read it is, as Shannon would say, a different department.

 VI.
 The Counterfactual